 To start with, dbFront intentionally does not know or store any passwords.
 There is no dbFront user list to hack, steal or erase. dbFront sends all login requests to your computer or server for verification.

-This means that you should be able to login to dbFront with the same username and password you used to login to your computer.
+This means that you should be able to login to dbFront with the same username and password you used to login to your computer or active directory.

 On the dbFront Login screen under the password prompt, you should see the name of the server or workstation that will authenticate your username and password.
 This is similar to many network login screens.